 Add oil, vinegar, mustard, garlic, fresh thyme and rosemary to a jar with a lid.

 Shake!
-Don’t forget the mustard, that’s what keeps it from separating.
+Don’t forget the mustard.
+It’s the secret to keep it from separating.

-Step 1: Cut carrots into 3 inch long strips and drizzle with olive oil on a baking sheet lined with parchment paper.
+Step 1: Cut carrots into 3 inch long strips and drizzle with olive oil on a baking sheet lined with foil.
 Sprinkle with salt and pepper.

 Step 2: Roast in a hot oven, 475º.
 Toss about ½ way through.